christoph-fricke/react-use-input-validation/README.md

 - setValue:
 - `validate`: Validates the current value and sets `error` depending in the validation result.
+- `commit`: Creates a save point for `reset`.
+The save point consists of the current value or an optional, provided state.
+Later calling `reset` will reset to the latest save point.
-- `reset`: Resets the value to the initial value and the error to `null`.
+- `reset`: Resets the value to the latest save point (equals the initial value until `commit` is called) and the error to `null`.

 ## License